jhhest/docker-server/README.md

 ![raspberry pi](IMG/a999bb5f-Raspberry+Pi+4.webp)

-This document is my personal log of making a home server with a raspberry pi 4 (4GB model).
+> This document is my personal log of making a home server with a raspberry pi 4 (4GB model).
+> I believe docker is a usefull skill and tool in any development environment.
 I document my steps to learn how to work with docker, docker-compose and ubuntu.

+> In this document i will show how to setup ubuntu on a raspberry pi, install docker and docker compose in an easy way.
+I will use docker-compose to setup containers.
+I will attach an external usb disk for extra space.

 ## installation